-At the Board meeting held on February 13, 2024, the Audit Committee recommended the nomination of KPMG LLP for reappointment as our external auditors, subject to shareholder approval.
+At the Board meeting held on February 13, 2025, the Audit Committee recommended the nomination of KPMG LLP for reappointment as our external auditors, subject to shareholder approval.
 The resolution to appoint KPMG LLP as auditors must be passed by a simple majority of the votes at the Meeting cast either in person or by proxy.

-The Audit Committee performed a comprehensive auditor assessment on October 28, 2021 and intends to do so again this year.
-The Audit Committee also performs regular annual auditor assessments, with the last such assessment occurring on February 15, 2023.
+The Audit Committee performed a comprehensive auditor assessment on October 28, 2021.
+With the transition to a new Chief Financial Officer of the Corporation complete, the Audit Committee intends to perform a comprehensive auditor assessment in 2025.
+The Audit Committee also performs regular annual auditor assessments, with the last such assessment occurring on February 12, 2024.
 As a result of such assessments, the Audit Committee recommended the continued engagement of KPMG LLP for audit services.
-KPMG LLP were first appointed as our auditors effective from our incorporation on April 27, 2004 and have served as our auditors since that time.
+KPMG LLP was first appointed as our auditors effective from our incorporation on April 27, 2004 and have served as our auditors since that time.

 Management recommends voting in favour of the reappointment of KPMG LLP.
-Unless otherwise directed, management representatives will vote FOR (1) the reappointment of KPMG LLP as auditors of the Corporation, to hold office until the next Annual Meeting of Shareholders, and (2) authorizing the Board to fix the auditor's remuneration.
+Unless otherwise directed, management representatives will vote FOR:

+- (1) the reappointment of KPMG LLP as auditors of the Corporation, to hold office until the next Annual Meeting of Shareholders, and - (2) authorizing the Board to fix the auditors' remuneration.